iverona/intercambio-hortelano/documentation/AUTHENTICATION_APPROACH.md

 ### Error Messages

 **English:**
 - Login page: "This email is registered with email/password.
 Please sign in using your password."
+(Note: This message is currently hardcoded in `frontend/src/hooks/useGoogleAuth.ts` and does not use the localization files.)
 - Signup page (Google exists): "This email is already registered with a Google account.
 Please sign in with Google to access your account."
 - Signup page (Password exists): "This email address is already registered.
 Please go to the login page to sign in."